 The capital city Beirut has long been called the Paris of the Middle East and is a fairly cosmopolitan city that is becoming more and more popular with expatriates.
-It is often viewed as a chaotic, but also cosmopolitan city with exiting nightlife, music and excellent food.
+It is often viewed as a chaotic, but also a cosmopolitan city with exciting nightlife, music and excellent food.

 Healthcare in Lebanon

 Often the quality of medical care for expatriates and local nationals in Lebanon depends on the region that one resides in.
 There are both public and private health providers in the country with a mix of regulations and quality.
 Most expatriates in Lebanon are exempted from social security contributions and have to obtain private international health insurance coverage.
 There are private hospitals where expats can seek medical care that can usually meet Western standards.
 For serious medical conditions, it may be advisable to seek medical care outside the country, thus evacuation coverage is critical.
 It may also be important to seek a plan that doesn’t exclude war or terrorism because of the higher risk of civil strife in Lebanon.

 Here is a list of different types of insurance coverage you will want if you are planning to venture into Lebanon:

 If you require a quote for Lebanese insurance, contact Expat Financial today for a quote.
 Expat Financial has experience in sourcing expat insurance for expats residing in Lebanon.